ietf-wg-acme/acme/draft-ietf-acme-acme.md

 header field with the "no-store" directive in responses for the new-nonce resource, in order to prevent caching of this resource.

-## Registration
+## Account Creation

-A client creates a new account with the server by sending a POST request to the server's new-registration URI.
-The body of the request is a stub registration object containing only the "contact" field.
+A client creates a new account with the server by sending a POST request to the server's new-account URI.
+The body of the request is a stub account object containing only the "contact" field.

 ~~~~~~~~~~
-POST /acme/new-reg HTTP/1.1
+POST /acme/new-acct HTTP/1.1
 Host: example.com
 Content-Type: application/jose+json